 The Interstate Cadet, which is the type certificate for this airplane, was originally designed as a trainer and liaison airplane for the military at the outbreak of WWII.
 The Army didn't deploy any to the theatres of combat because the airplanes were significantly more expensive than the military versions of the Piper, Stinson, Taylorcraft and Aeronca liaison airplanes.
-Most of the airplanes built for the military were sent to South America on Lend-Lease.
+Some of the airplanes built for the military were sent to South America on Lend-Lease.
 The civilian models of the Cadet were used extensively in the Civilian Pilot Training Program and the design survives today, re-engined and beefed up here and there, as the Arctic Tern.

 The flaking paint shows some shiny bare aluminum.